SpongePowered/SpongeDocs/source/plugin/practices/best.rst

 ~~~~~~~

 Anything to do with intercepting packets, or introducing custom items/blocks/entities/etc, is *not* planned to be part
-of the Sponge API.
+of the SpongeAPI.
 Note that using packets may be looking at the problem the wrong way, as there may be a solution
-achievable with the existing Sponge API.
-In some cases it may be possible to add whatever is needed to the Sponge API;
+achievable with the existing SpongeAPI.
+In some cases it may be possible to add whatever is needed to the SpongeAPI;
 otherwise, the alternative is to use the Forge API and create a Mod instead.